 Defense issues at critical stage

-by Phil Burgess, Unabridged from the Life section of the Annapolis Capital, Sunday December 27, 1990
+by Phil Burgess, Unabridged from the Rocky Mountain News, December 27, 1990

 Defense spending and, more important, the U.S. role in world affairs will be a big item on the agenda of the 102nd Congress, which convenes in January.
 The outcome is sure to have an important effect on business.

 Attention to defense spending is driven by two competing forces.
 On one side is a growing budget deficit fueled by a Congress with an out-of-control spending habit.

 In addition, a slowing economy, which increases government spending for safety-net programs such as unemployment compensation, puts added pressure on public spending.